-To complicate things, some foods have both GOS and FOS: black beans, cashews, barley and beets, just to name a few.
+In addition, some foods have both FODMAPs (GOS and FOS).
+Black beans, cashews, barley, and beets, just to name a few.

 Bottom line: what can you eat?